warpdynamicsltd/guessn/README.md

 # guessn

-`guessn` is a Python module designed for generating constraint-based puzzles involving integers.
-The module allows users to automatically find constrains for the puzzle with unique solution.
+`guessn` is a Python module designed for generating constraint-based puzzles.
+The module allows users to automatically find constrains for a puzzle with unique solution.

 ## Installation